sethjones348/sam-fit/ai-guides/DEPLOYMENT.md

 - **Recommended**: Use Repository Secrets instead of Environment Secrets for simplicity

 ## Repository Name
-If your repository is named something other than `sam-fit`, update:
+If your repository is named something other than `wodsapp`, update:
-1. `vite.config.ts` - Change `base: '/sam-fit/'` to match your repo name
+1. `vite.config.ts` - Change `base: '/wodsapp/'` to match your repo name
 2. Rebuild and redeploy

 ## Custom Domain (Optional)